Forklift Battery Room Best Practices

 The Battery Room

 The battery room should be located in an area that allows adequate space for traffic flow in and out of the room.
 Traffic aisles should be wide enough to allow industrial lift trucks to pass one another as required and should stay clear of obstructions.
 The size of the battery room is important.
-The planned area must be sufficient for the size of fleet it is servicing and should allow room for expected future growth.
+The planned area must be sufficient for the size of the fleet it is servicing and should allow room for expected future growth.

 The battery room must have adequate electrical service and should be located near a main power feed, as distance from the power feed will increase costs.
 Chargers, ventilation, heating, cooling, and battery handling equipment all require electricity and should be considered when calculating the power requirements for the battery room.
 Plumbing, including drainage, will also be needed inside the battery room for battery filling and washing, as well as safety eye washes and showers.

-Battery Handling Equipment
+Forklift Battery Handling Equipment

 Weight is a significant safety concern with industrial lift truck batteries.
 Incorporating handling equipment to move, store, and maintain the batteries must be a priority in the planning of any battery room.
 Even the smallest battery fleet should have battery handling equipment available for maintenance purposes.